 Sodium is used to preserve cold cuts and cured meats, and once you choose a flavored package (think Mexican-style or honey-roasted), you'll probably get even more sodium in your deli meat.
 Two ounces of Boar's Head Honey Smoked Turkey Breast has 480 milligrams — 20 percent of your DV — of sodium.

-The swap: You can choose a lower-salt version and add your own ingredients.
-Pennsylvania-based dietitian Melissa Rolwood, RD, likes to add her own pasta, vegetables and water to canned soups, adding in spices instead of more salt for flavor.
+You can choose a lower-salt version and add your own ingredients.
+Rolwood likes to add her own pasta, vegetables and water to canned soups, adding in spices instead of more salt for flavor.
 "You can stretch your soup further with things that aren't salty," she says.

 5. Burritos and Tacos

-The swap: Go a step further by ditching the salty seasoning blends and trying your own combo of paprika, curry and ginger for a flavor punch.
-Knott recommends using herb and spice blends, vinegars, and citrus juice and zest for extra flavors without adding salt.
+Go a step further by ditching the salty seasoning blends and trying your own combo of paprika, curry and ginger for a flavor punch.
+Knott recommends using herb and spice blends, vinegar and citrus juice and zest for extra flavors without adding salt.

 And when you use spices instead of salt, Rolwood says, you're getting a two-in-one health benefit because of the anti-inflammatory and antioxidant properties in some spices.